Strawberries and Cream

 - Pour real cream over the top.
 Raw cream if you can get it.
 We usually just shake our raw cream into our milk, though, so I'll sometimes buy the whipping cream from the store (don't get ultra-pasteurized — read why here!).
 Cream has good nutrients in it from the healthy dairy fat!
 Or whip it up for real whipped cream, yum!
 (More about raw dairy here.)

-Another plus to this treat is that it is a little sweet (you can put as much or as little palm or coconut sugar on as you’d like), without a grain.
-(See the comments from this nut bars post for more info about why eating grains with sweets very often can be a recipe for bad health – very interesting.)
-Not that I plan to give up cookies for life or anything crazy like that (many have, and wow, they’re goooood), but it makes me thankful that I love treats like this recipe, along with other no-grain sweets, like Creme Brule, my homemade ice cream, etc.
+Another plus to this treat is that it is a little sweet (you can put as much or as little palm/coconut sugar on as you’d like), without any grain.
+(See the comments from this nut bars post for more info about why eating grains with sweets too often can be a recipe for bad health – very interesting.)
+Not that I plan to give up cookies for life or anything crazy like that, but it makes me thankful that I love treats like this recipe, along with other no-grain sweets, like Creme Brule, my homemade ice cream, etc.

 More Seasonal Fruit Recipe Ideas:

 - Organic Strawberry Bruschetta – Sonia’s Recipe coming soon!